MNIT-DOT-a11y/mnit-dot-a11y.github.io/how-to/screen-readers.md

 ## <step-number>2</step-number> Test with mobile screen readers
 {: .divider }

-Because many websites have crossed the threshold to a majority of visits being from mobile devices this may be higher priority than desktop testing.
+Because many websites have crossed the threshold to a majority of visits being from mobile devices, this may be higher priority than desktop testing.

 - Follow the mobile gesture test instructions (swipe, tap, doubletap, etc.)
   - **Do not tap** on elements to navigate, you must swipe to browse the content in a linear pattern